-The New Testament Greek word euangelion (evangel) means good message, which became gospel in Old English, meaning god term or god-spell, and is most commonly referred to today as good news.
+The New Testament Greek word euangelion (evangel) means good message, which became gospel in Old English meaning god term or god-spell, and is most commonly referred to today as good news.

-Within the four Gospels there are many instances where the same saying, teaching or story is recorded in two or more of the accounts, while some sayings and events from the life of Jesus are mentioned within all four.
-In the many places where the Gospel stories are describing the same event, those similar verses are thought of as "parallel", in that their content is the same or similar, occasionally even using identical wording.
+Within the four Gospels there are many instances where the same saying, teaching or story is recorded in two or three of the accounts, while some sayings and events from the life of Jesus are mentioned within all four.
+In the many places where more than one Gospel account is describing the same event, those verses are thought of as "parallel", in that their content is the same or similar, occasionally even using identical wording.

-May God continue to bless and inspire all who seek to know and understand the teaching life and healing ministry of Jesus Christ, the Son of God.
+May God continue to Bless and Inspire all who seek to know and understand the teaching Life and healing Ministry of Jesus Christ, The Son of God.